Gathering & Processing Segment

 Note: Please click the image to view the interactive version of the map.

-The Permian Midland system consists of approximately 6,600 miles of natural gas gathering pipelines and fourteen processing plants with an aggregate nameplate capacity of 2,129 MMcf/d, all located within the Permian Basin in West Texas.
+The Permian Midland system consists of approximately 6,600 miles of natural gas gathering pipelines and fourteen processing plants with an aggregate nameplate capacity of 2,379 MMcf/d, all located within the Permian Basin in West Texas.
 Eleven of these plants and 4,800 miles of gathering pipelines belong to a joint venture (“WestTX”), in which we have an approximate 72.8% ownership.
 Pioneer, a major producer in the Permian Basin, owns the remaining interest in the WestTX system.
 In addition, we are constructing the Heim Plant, a 200 MMcf/d cryogenic natural gas processing plant, which was relocated from our North Texas system to our Permian Midland system.
 The Heim Plant is expected to begin operations in the fourth quarter of 2021.

-The Permian Delaware system consists of approximately 5,900 miles of natural gas gathering pipelines and eight processing plants with an aggregate capacity of 1,050 MMcf/d, all within the Delaware Basin in West Texas and Southeastern New Mexico.
-One additional plant, the 250 MMcf/d Peregrine Plant, is currently being constructed and expected to be completed in the second quarter of 2020.
+The Permian Delaware system consists of approximately 5,900 miles of natural gas gathering pipelines and nine processing plants with an aggregate capacity of 1,300 MMcf/d, all within the Delaware Basin in West Texas and Southeastern New Mexico.

 The Permian Midland and Permian Delaware systems are interconnected and volumes may flow from one system to the other providing increased operational flexibility and redundancy.